 A Torque Order live show is a high-energy event that both mesmerizes and surprises the audience.
 The coordination of their stage presence, lighting, and video effects creates an immersive experience that grabs ahold of you and demands your attention, respect, and praise.
 A true cross-over musical act, they are able to count fans from every genre of music, and the crowds at the shows are generally eclectic.
 Their desire to connect on a deeper level with their more rabid fans led to the forming of The Order, a collective of supporters who seek to be actively involved in the project.
 The Order soon became a heavily utilized resource in their live shows and promotion.

 Originally formed in 2001, Torque Order began as a solo project for LoZ (previously of 3.0 and Judean Radiostatic).
-He soon developed a following in the Denver music scene due to his experience from working as a stagehand and road crew for several well known national industrial acts and his education in Music and Video Production.
+He aquired the help of Cossack, Lady Kari and Ender for live shows, and began performing live.
+They soon developed a following in the Denver music scene.
+His experience from working as a stagehand and road crew for several well known national industrial acts and his education in Music and Video Production helped to launch the band into local fame.
 However, the project was put on hiatus in 2003 when LoZ moved to Austin to advance his career in the IT Industry.

 Josef Pfost has been playing guitar in various bands for over 16 years.
 Toiling away in small, isolated communities, he was able to pay his dues and gain experience, but the monotony of garage-band obscurity and lack of alternative venues was sometimes unbearable.
 He finally broke free of those constraints in 1999 when he moved to Austin, but his music career was also put on hold due to financial limitations.